timetag/timetag.github.io/docs/actions.rst

 SELF
 ------------------------------
 The instrument itself is also a Tool.
-When using actions, it doesn't need to be referred by name.
+When using its actions, the instrument doesn't need to be referred by its name.

 Actions
 ......

 - ``emit(chn, waittime=0, period=0, repeat=1)``
-    Emit signal to chn after ``waittime``.
-It can also emit some repeated signal if  ``repeat`` is set to larger than one, with a `period` in ps.
+    Emit a signal to ``chn`` after ``waittime``.
+It can also emit some repeated signals with a `period` in ps if  ``repeat`` is set to larger than one.

     The maximum limit of channel number ``chn`` is 255.